The Giant Dipper: Pacific Coast Highway’s Most Famous Roller Coaster

 Read all of the history here:

 The Giant Dipper is now the fifth oldest coaster in the U.S., continuously operating in its original location.
-The Giant Dipper was built in just 47 days at a cost of $50,000.
+The Giant Dipper was built in just 47 days at the cost of $50,000.
 Built by Arthur Looff in 1924, Looff’s love of amusement rides may have been hereditary.
 In 1911, his father, Charles I.D.
 Looff, delivered a new merry-go-round with hand-carved horses to the Boardwalk.
 The family’s ride legacies made history in June of 1987 when both the Giant Dipper and the antique carousel were designated National Historic Landmarks by the U.S. National Park Service.

-After finding parking near the Giant Dipper, not always easy depending on the time of day, I made my way down the boardwalk with a singular purpose in mind, to ride the famous coaster.
+After finding parking near the Giant Dipper, which is not always easy depending on the time of day, I made my way down the boardwalk with a singular purpose in mind, to ride the famous coaster.

-Since this spot is so old it even has a National Historic Landmark and a plaque to showcase it.
+Since this spot is so old, it even has a National Historic Landmark and a plaque to showcase it.
 That alone should be enough to make you want to ride it.

-The coaster only takes about 2 minutes so the line moved pretty fast and I was able to secure a space in the very front.
+The coaster only takes about 2 minutes, so the line moved pretty fast, and I was able to secure a space in the very front.
 Here is a hyperlapse of the entire ride.